dmfbsh/salop/_data_source/Shropshire_Notebook-History.md

 The castle saw action in the English Civil War when it is known to have changed hands at least four times.
 ![](../1shropshire/assets/images/history/2018-09-29_15_27_31_DSC_2907.jpg)

+# Header: 1215 AD

+## Magna Carta

+Magna Carta was issued in June 1215 and was the first document to put into writing the principle that the king and his government was not above the law.
+It sought to prevent the king from exploiting his power, and placed limits of royal authority by establishing law as a power in itself.

 # Name: Alberbury Castle
 - Date: 13th Century AD